lixinsu/RCZoo/README.md

 - [ ] performance
 - [ ] predicting scripts
 `no CoVe embedding`
-## Usage
- - run `sh download.sh` to download the dataset and the glove embeddings.
- - run `sh runs/train_xxx.sh` to start the train process.
-(Check the xxx.sh scripts before run, as the preprocessing only need to be executed once)

  ## acknowledgement
   some code are borrowed from [DrQA](https://github.com/facebookresearch/DrQA.git), a cool project about reading comprehension.